 Asheville, North Carolina

-She is Sole Proprietor of Avery Health Education and Consulting.
-She volunteers and is on many committees that work to improve the health of our community, Dementia Friendly of WNC, WNC Healthcare Advocacy Coalition, the Racial Justice Coalition, and Pathway to Parks Group, HOAP (Housing Options for Aging in Place), WNC Cancer Consortium and more recently the Health Equity Coalition.
-She is also on the Board of New City Christian School.
+• Inspired direct action in the cause of social justice.Kathey, worked with, and co-chaired for several years with Building Bridges.
+One of the founders the late Dr. Charles Blair also started the non-profit ABIPA in 2004.
+From 2008 until 2019 she was their contracted nurse, as the Director of Clinical and Community Connections.
+Since founding IFPHA (Institute for Preventive Healthcare and Advocacy) in May of 2020 she is now the CEO.
+Avery is also the sole Proprietor of Avery Health Education and Consulting LLC since December 2019.
+She volunteers and is on many committees that work to improve the health of our community, Dementia Friendly of WNC, WNC Healthcare Advocacy Coalition, the Racial Justice Coalition, HOAP (Housing Options for Aging in Place), WNC Cancer Consortium and more recently the Health Equity Coalition and board member for Impact Health with Dogwood Health Trust.
+She is also on the Board of PEAK Academy.
 Kathey also retired from Four Seasons Hospice in Flat Rock N.C. providing care, and support for patients and families facing end of life.
-You can listen to Executive Director Je’Wana Grier McEachin and Kathey on WRES 107.3, Body and Soul at 10:30 AM Tuesdays and Thursdays are read their monthly page in the Urban News.